 Common reasons your air conditioning device outside breaker keeps tripping are because of dirt trapped inside indoor or outdoor units, loose connections, or a grounded compressor.
 In addition, note that resetting your air conditioner breaker even if it keeps tripping can be dangerous, and you must avoid it in all circumstances.
 So if you are still facing the issue of circuit breaker tripping even after performing all the required steps, it is time to call experts for repair service.

-At Daniels Heating & Air Conditioning, we are a professional heating and cooling service provider offering exceptional repairs, upkeep, and AC installation in San Bernardino and nearby areas.
+At Daniels Heating & Air Conditioning, we are a professional heating and cooling service provider offering exceptional repairs, upkeep, and AC installation in San Bernardino, CA and nearby areas.
 Also, with years of know-how, our experts can handle your circuit breaker problems by delivering a permanent solution.
 To book a service session, call us at (888) 523-2643 or visit our website.